-During the year ended December 31, 2021, Canadian Manganese issued flow-through shares for aggregate subscription proceeds of \$2,000,000 with a commitment to incur the proceeds on eligible Canadian exploration expenditures prior to December 31, 2022.
-At December 31, 2021, \$1,588,337 of the commitment had not yet been incurred.
-Canadian Manganese provided subscribers with indemnification for any tax liability that may arise if the Company is found to have not incurred the eligible Canadian exploration expenditures as required in accordance with the flow-through subscription agreements.
+During the year ended December 31, 2021, the Company issued flow-through shares for aggregate subscription proceeds of \$2,000,000 with a commitment to incur the proceeds on eligible Canadian exploration expenditures prior to December 31, 2022.
+At December 31, 2022, the full commitment had been met.
+The Company provided subscribers with indemnification for any tax liability that may arise if the Company is found to have not incurred the eligible Canadian exploration expenditures as required in accordance with the flow-through subscription agreements.

 During the year ended December 31, 2021, Mongoose issued flow-through shares for aggregate subscription proceeds of \$524,100 with a commitment to incur the proceeds on eligible Canadian exploration expenditures prior to December 31, 2022.
-At December 31, 2021, \$524,100 of the commitment had not yet been incurred.
+At December 31, 2022, the full commitment had been met.
 Mongoose provided subscribers with indemnification for any tax liability that may arise if Mongoose is found to have not incurred the eligible Canadian exploration expenditures as required in accordance with the flow-through subscription agreements.
-In addition, Spark has a remaining flow-through commitment of \$239,000 as at December 31, 2021.